Learn how to grout tiles for the perfect finish to the perfect DIY tile project with this quick four step guide from Beaumont Tiles on How to Grout.

 Push the grout into the joints and compress by wiping over at an angle across the joints.
 Do not apply grout to the corners where walls meet floors and where two walls meet.
 You will need to apply silicone here.

 First, allow the grout to dry and for a film to set on the face of the tiles.
-This should only take about an hour.
+Dry times vary dependant on weather conditions.

 Then remove the excess grout.